 Day 1 – Unique Basement Foundation Repair in Overland Park

-Today we’re an Overland Park doing a unique basement foundation repair on a home.
+Today we’re an Overland Park doing a unique residential basement foundation repair in Overland Park, KS.
 The previous homeowners decided not to fix the structure correctly.
 So what they did is they came in, lifted the main house off of the foundation and added concrete around it to try to level out upstairs.
 So when the new homeowners bought it, they thought everything was correct.
 The house started settling over the last couple of years and we came in and figured out what was going on.
 So what we’re doing today is actually a pretty big project.
 What we’re doing is we’re installing 25 DynaPier around the structure and we’re not going to lift, because we don’t want to over lift the home because of what the previous homeowner did.
 So what we’re doing is we’re coming in and driving the piers to refusal and stabilizing in the house where it is.
 So that way the work that the homeowner did upstairs isn’t compromised by us trying to lift the structure any further.

 We also don’t want to cause any more damage because, as they did that, the foundation continued to move and cause more structural damage.
 So we don’t want to lift it and cause any stress and make them have to spend any more money than what they have.